To our English-speaking readers

 AOJM works with various musical organizations in the region.
 The symphony accompanied the winners of the "Montérégie en musique" contest for a number of years.
 It has also joined with choirs such as the Choeur de la Montagne in St-Hilaire and the Pratt & Whitney Canada choir.
 The symphony is regularly invited to perform with the Orchestre symphonique de Longueuil (OSDL, formerly the Orchestre symphonique de la Montérégie), a professional symphonic orchestra, in joint concerts, and was featured in one of the OSDL's regular season concerts in 2003-2004 and again in 2008-2009.
 The symphony has also participated in a number of important events, such as the Métrostar Gala, the St-Jean-Baptiste Celebrations, the Millennium Celebrations in Montréal.

-The symphony has held concerts with opera singers Natalie Choquette and Gino Quilico.
+The symphony has held concerts with opera singers Natalie Choquette (on three occasions) and Gino Quilico.

 Our Mission Statement